tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

 ..  confval:: master

-    Turns on the automated master discovery in a replica set if set to ``auto``.
+    Turns on automated master discovery in a replica set if set to ``auto``.
     Applicable only to the configuration of a router; the storage configuration ignores this parameter.

-    The parameter should be specified per replica set and is not compatible with specifying a master manually.
+    The parameter should be specified per replica set and is not compatible with manual master selection.

     **Examples**